Gyachung Kang

-Gyachung Kang (ग्याचुङ्काङ, Gyāchung Kāng; 格重康峰 (Géchóngkāng Fēng)) is a mountain in the Mahalangur Himal section of the Himalayas, and is the highest peak between Cho Oyu (8,201 m) and Mount Everest (8,848 m).
+Gyachung Kang (ग्याचुङ्काङ, Gyāchung Kāng; 格重康峰 (Géchóngkāng Fēng)) is a mountain in the Mahalangur Himal section of the Himalayas and is the highest peak between Cho Oyu (8,201 m) and Mount Everest (8,848 m).
 It lies on the border between Nepal and China.
-As the fifteenth-highest peak in the world, it is also the highest peak that is not eight thousand metres tall; hence, it is far less well-known than the lowest of the eight-thousanders, which are only about 100 m higher.
+As the 15th highest peak in the world, it is also the co highest peak (with Gasherbrum III) that is not an eight-thousander; hence, it is far less well-known than the lowest of the eight-thousanders, which are only about 100 m higher.
 The peak's lack of significant prominence (700 m) also contributes to its relative obscurity.

 Climbing history

-The mountain was first climbed on April 10, 1964, by Y. Kato, K. Sakaizawa and Pasang Phutar, and on the next day by K. Machida and K. Yasuhisa.
+The mountain was first climbed on April 10, 1964, by Y. Kato, K. Sakaizawa, Pasang Phutar, K. Machida and K. Yasuhisa.

-The north face was first climbed in 1999 by a Slovene expedition and was repeated by Yasushi Yamanoi in 2002.
+The north face was first climbed in 1999 by a Slovene expedition, and was repeated by Yasushi Yamanoi in 2002.